champsproject/ldds/paper/paper.md

 \end{cases}
 \end{equation}

-IN the next figure we show the computation of Lagrangian descriptors with the LDDS software package on the phase space slice described by the condition $x = 0$, $p_x > 0$ for an energy of the system $H_0 = 1/5$.
+IN the next figure we show the computation of Lagrangian descriptors with the LDDS software package on the phase space slice described by the condition $x = 0$, $p_x > 0$ for the energy of the system $H_0 = 1/5$.

 ![Lagrangian descriptor for the Hénon-Heiles Hamiltonian \label{fig:henon_heiles}](henonheiles.png)

-Six dimensional phase space:
+Six-dimensional phase space:

 * Saddle-center-center Hamiltonian.